railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

     There is little functional difference between the two OpenERP clients - the web client and the GTK client at present.
-    In earlier versions, the web client had fractionally greater functionality.
+    The web client offers more functionality for instance for Calendar view, Gantt view, .

-    When you are changing the structure of your OpenERP installation (adding and removing modules, perhaps changing labels) you will find the web client to be irritating because of its use of **caching**.
+    When you are changing the structure of your OpenERP installation (adding and removing modules, perhaps changing labels) you might find the web client to be irritating because of its use of **caching**.

     Caching speeds it all up by keeping a copy of data somewhere between the server